 - Treatment choices by stage for non-small cell lung cancer

 - More treatment information about non-small cell lung cancer

 Making treatment decisions for non-small cell lung cancer

 After the cancer is found and staged, your cancer care team will discuss your treatment options with you.
 Depending on the stage of the disease and other factors, the main treatment options for people with non-small cell lung cancer (NSCLC) can include:

-In many cases, more than one of these treatments is used.
+In many cases, more than one of type of treatment is used.